risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why did the belt go to prison?
+He held up a pair of pants!